Back to top

 KPI #3: (Early Detection and Rapid Response Implementation)

-• In FY23, Valley Water identified and documented 125 populations of target emergent invasive species.
-When combined with the 69 populations identified in FY22, this results in a total of 194 documented under the renewed Safe, Clean Water Program (since FY22).
+• In FY24, Valley Water identified and documented 27 populations of target emergent invasive species.
+When combined with the 125 populations identified in FY23 and 69 populations in FY22, this results in a total of 221 documented under the renewed Safe, Clean Water Program (since FY22).
 Once the EDRR program is operational, all identified populations, including those identified and documented before the start of the renewed Safe, Clean Water Program in July 2021, will undergo a prioritization process, based upon the results of which a subset will be selected for treatment.

 KPI #4: (Information sheets)

-• Valley Water will develop information sheets for high-priority early detection species in the county.
-The timeline for information sheet development is expected to coincide with that of the EDRR manual, currently anticipated to begin in FY24.
+• Information sheets will be developed for high-priority early detection species in the county.
+An information sheet template and the first species sheet (for creeping water primrose, Ludwigia hexapetala) were created in FY24.
+The additional information sheet development timeline is expected to coincide with the EDRR manual, which is currently underway and anticipated to continue into FY25.

 Additional activities: